sj-mei/SUEWS/docs/source/output_files/output_files.rst

 SSss_YYYY_RSL_TT.txt
 ~~~~~~~~~~~~~~~~~~~~~

-SUEWS produces a separate output file for wind, temperature and humidity
-profiles in the roughness sublayer at 30 levels:
+SUEWS produces a separate output file for wind, temperature and humidity profiles in the roughness sublayer at 30 levels (see :ref:`rsl_mod` level details).
-levels 1 and 30 are positioned at 0.1 and 3.0 ``Zh`` (i.e., canopy height)
-with other levels evenly distributed in between.

 File format of SSss_YYYY_RSL_TT.txt: